agreen4/UP473_S22/content/assignments/index.md

 ### Data Resources and Analytical Guidance

+* [Class Data Repository](https://github.com/agreen4/UP-473-S22-Code) includes R scripts as well as data tables for the primary indicators mentioned in this assignment.
 * **American Community Survey:** The Census Bureau’s American Community Survey (ACS) is the first place to look for data that will help you to describe your housing market and housing consumers.
 The [data.census.gov](https://data.census.gov) website allows you to query data for different survey years and geographies.
 To help you get started, I have downloaded data for the 2010 and 2019 5-year American Community Surveys for the U.S. as a whole, and for each state in the U.S..
 Cross referencing the data in these CSVs with the tables they come from on data.census.gov will be useful in producing your summaries.

 Below, you will find helpful information including ACS table numbers (e.g. the population table is B01003) as well as some guidance on initial analysis steps that will help you get started with your analysis: